Search engine marketing professionals working with web developers know the frustration of communicating the importance of SEO requirements.

 Astute marketers aware of website ADA accessibility lawsuits want accessibility site audits performed because they know the risks of a website or brand tied up in a legal battle.

 Top online marketing agencies can tell when a website is not prepared for promotion strategies.
-They either have an in-house usability specialist or sub-contract website usability and conversions site audits.
+They either have an in-house usability specialist or subcontract website usability and conversions site audits.
+Leading digital marketing companies include accessibility audits.

 The recommendations in these audits are intended to inject new opportunities for increased conversions and increase revenue.

-Certain web design choices interfere with crawlability, usability, readability, accessibility, and findability.
+Certain web design choices interfere with indexing, usability, readability, accessibility, and findability.

 - Hamburger navigation menus – not intuitive.